 John Ridgeby Witts JP (1872-1946).
-Postal Service Inspector.3 Elected to the Council 1920.
+Postal Service Inspector.1 Elected to the Council 1920.
 Chairman of the Public Health Committee, instrumental in building new houses.
 Member of the St Nicolas Parochial Church Council.
-Member of the Manchester Unity of Oddfellows.4
+Member of the Manchester Unity of Oddfellows.2

-Elsie Kimber (1888-1954).
+Elsie Kimber (1889-1954).
 The first woman Mayor.
-She took over from her father the grocery and provision merchant business at what is now 64 Bartholomew Street, formerly "Kimber's Corner", retiring in 1953.
+Born in Newbury.
+She took over from her father Ernest Kimber the grocery and provision merchant business at what is now 64 Bartholomew Street, formerly "Kimber's Corner", retiring in 1953.
 Her father had managed the business 1906-39 with her support.
 Taught swimming to children.
 Elected to the Town Council in 1922, she was described as "one who has an infinite capacity for taking pains."
-One of the first intake of the Newbury County Girls' High School.
+Advocate for better housing.
+One of the first intake of the Newbury County Girls' High School in 1904.
 The first woman alderman 1943.
-An ARP Warden during the Second World War.5
+An ARP Warden during the Second World War.3 Retired in 1953.

 In his 1990 autobiography, the author Richard Adams wrote: "Alderman Elsie Kimber was a legendary figure in Newbury.
 She had rimless glasses, wore a heavily-skirted, brown belted garment, sandals and no hat, and she rode a motor-bike.
 She was emancipated, bizarre, no fool and excellent company, even to a small boy.
 To me it seemed entirely natural that the Mayor should look somewhat unusual.
-I vaguely supposed that that was what mayors looked like."6
+I vaguely supposed that that was what mayors looked like."4